 - Home Birth (we can make referrals if you wish this option)

-- Birth after 41 weeks and 4 days of pregnancy
+- Birth after 41 weeks

 LCM staff and midwives are often asked “What about VBAC?
 (Vaginal Birth After Cesarean)?”
 Can Loudoun Community Midwives attend a birth for a woman with a history of previous C-section delivery?